 A harpsichord from the workshop of João Baptista Antunes, 1789, Lisbon, with two 8' registers and with an exceptional range of five octaves and a third (FF-a3).
-Lute stop on the shorter strings.
+Buff stop on the shorter strings.

 When this instrument came to my workshop, it was in a reasonable state of conservation, though not in a playable condition.
 It underwent a full restoration to a playable state.
 As some of the original jacks were missing and many of the remaining ones could not be repaired, a full set of new jacks was made, copying the originals as closely as possible.
 The voicing was done with seagull feathers.
 The original stand was missing, the present one is a copy of the stand of the 1785 Joaquim Jozé Antunes (a brother of João Baptista), formerly in the Finchcocks collection.

 The level of craftsmanship apparent in this instrument is somewhat unsophisticated.
 However, the action is very effective and the soundboard (composed of slab-sawn planks in a typically-Portuguese manner) produces a sound of exceptional quality, all of which makes this a harpsichord that is inspiring to play and a delight to listen to.